acantril/learn-cantrill-io-labs/00-aws-simple-demos/aws-lambda-s3-events/02_LABINSTRUCTIONS/Lambda_and_S3Events.md

 This upload will take a few minutes, but once complete you might see something saying `The deployment package of your Lambda function "pixelator" is too large to enable inline code editing.
 However, you can still invoke your function.` which is OK :)

 # Stage 4 - Configure the Lambda Function & Trigger

+Click `Configuration` tab and then `Environment variables`
+We need to add an environment variable telling the pixelator function which processed bucket to use, it will know the source bucket because it's told about that in the event data.
+Click `Edit` then `Add environment variable`, under Key put `processed_bucket` and for `Value` put the bucket name of *your* processed bucket.
+As an example `donotusethisname-processed`  (but use *your* bucket name)
+Be `really really really` sure you put your `processed` bucket here and *NOT* your source bucket.
+*if you use the source bucket here, the output images will be stored in the source bucket, this will cause the lambda function to run over and over again ... bad*
+*be super-sure to put your processed bucket*
+Click `Save`

+Click `Add trigger`
+In the dropdown pick `S3`
+Under `Bucket` pick your *source* bucket ... *AGAIN* be really really sure this is your source bucket and *NOT* your destination bucket and *NOT* any other bucket.
+Only pick your *SOURCE* bucket here.
+You will need to check the `Recursive invocation` acknowledgment box, this is because this lambda function is invoked every time anything is added to the *source* bucket, if you configure this wrongly, or configure the environment variable above wrongly ... it will run the lambda function over and over again *for ever*.
+Once checked, click `Add`

 # Stage 5 - Test and Monitor

+open a tab to the `cloudwatch logs` console (https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logsV2:log-groups)
+make sure you have two tabs open to the `s3 console` (https://s3.console.aws.amazon.com/s3/home?region=us-east-1) In one tab open your `-source` bucket & in the other open the `-processed' bucket

 # Stage 6 - Cleanup